rackerlabs/cloudfeeds-ballista/README.md

 A command line utility to migrate data from RDBMS databases to HDFS using SCP.

+The application can be configured to export data corresponding to multiple databases.
+For each such database the application performs the following steps

+1. Extracts yesterdays(by default; configurable with --runDate option) data from the database into a temporary gZip file and places it under a temporary location (configurable using cloudfeeds-ballista.conf file)
+2. Using SCP, transfers the gZip file to the remote HDFS server to a desired location(configurable using cloudfeeds-ballista.conf file)
+3. After successfully exporting data corresponding to all databases, creates _SUCCESS file and places it at each of the remote output locations.
+The _SUCCESS file contains number of records exported from the corresponding databases that are stored in the remote output location in the following format.
+    ```<dbName1>=<number of records exported>```
+    ```<dbName2>=<number of records exported>```

 ## How to Build
 To build this component, we require: